flyingmachine/brave-clojure-web/content/1-home.md

 ---
-title: A Starting Point for Great Documentation
+title: Home
-kind: page
+kind: documentation
-toc: false
+toc: true
 ---

-## A Starting Point for Great Documentation
+# Make Great Documentation

 Writing documentation is a skill, just like programming or riding a bike or yodeling.
 If your project lacks great documentation, it's